oransje/joke-snippets/README.md

 # JOKE SNIPPETS

-These are codes that I send as joke
+These are codes that I send as joke for some communities across the interwebz.

 I don't have any will to make a nice installation and running instructions, but if you are interested, an issue or a pull request are welcome!

 ## Acknowledgements